 - The amount of insolation received on the earth’s surface is far less than that is radiated from the sun because of the small size of the earth and its distance from the sun.

-- Moreover, water vapour, dust particles, ozone and other gases present in the atmosphere absorb a small amount of solar radiation.
+- Moreover, water vapor, dust particles, ozone, and other gases present in the atmosphere absorb a small amount of solar radiation.

 - The solar radiation received at the top of the atmosphere varies slightly in a year due to the variations in the distance between the earth and the sun.